-The Evangelical Community Church (ECC) is a Christ-centered, bible based, interdenominational, international and multicultural English-speaking congregation in Abu Dhabi, the capital of the United Arab Emirates.
-ECCAD was started in 1972 when a small group of Christians met together in the home of members of TEAM, the organization that founded the Oasis Hospital, a Christian hospital in Al Ain.
-ECCAD serves a congregation comprised of over 40 nationalities and the church center is used throughout the week by over 60 congregations worshipping in a variety of languages.
-For more information click here.
+The Evangelical Community Church is a Christ-centered, interdenominational, English-speaking congregation in Abu Dhabi (EECAD).
+The ECCAD was started in 1972 when a small group of Christians met together in the home of members of TEAM, the organization that founded the Oasis Hospital – a Christian hospital in Al Ain.
+The ECCAD is comprised of more than 40 nationalities, and the church center is used throughout the week by more than 60 congregations worshiping in a variety of languages.